mferak/MandrillTransport-CakePHP/README.md

 ## Installation

+1. Copy this directory to `/app/Plugin/Mandrill`.

-1. Add an email configuration for the Mandrill Transport protocol.
+2. Add an email configuration for the Mandrill Transport protocol.
 Add this to `/app/Config/email.php`.
 You may find it named `email.php.default`.

 		public $mandrill = array(
-			'transport' => 'Mandrill',
+			'transport' => 'Mandrill.Mandrill',
 			'uri' => 'https://mandrillapp.com/api/1.0/',
 			'key' => 'your-key-here'
 		);

 	Be sure to update the API Key to your own key.

-2. Copy the `MandrillTransport.php` file to `/app/Lib/Network/Email/MandrillTransport.php`.
+3. Load the plugin in `/app/Config/bootstrap.php`.

+		CakePlugin::load('Mandrill');

 ## Usage